terence-lim/actuarialmath/index.rst

 Overview
 --------

-The Python package comprises three sets of classes, which:
+The package comprises three sets of classes, which:

 1. Implement general actuarial concepts